 Remuneration of Employees

-Conflict of interest of the Compliance Officer
+Conflict of interest monitoring

 We place orders on a first come first served basis.
 The volume and price of an order does not determine allocation of the aggregated order and we will by default not partially execute any order.
 If an error is identified in an allocation, a re-allocation may be made for an aggregated order.